Lee Geung-young: Awards and nominations

-Legal troubles
+Legal issues

 Lee was arrested immediately with the charge of prostitution with a minor aged 17 with the promise of starring the girl in a movie in 2002.
 Out of three intercourses, only two were found to be for the purpose of prostitution.
 Lee was found guilty and was ordered 160 hours of social service and 10 months of prison time with two years of probation.